 Our Analysis and Test Results

 Joy Ride is the moniker given to the women's specific helmets in Bell's line, and it is also the name of a program that Bell sponsors where their female ambassadors organize and host monthly group rides for women in various locations around the country.
-The Joy Ride versions of Bell's helmets are nearly identical in design to their non-Joy Ride men's counterparts, but with a slightly different fit and colorways.
+The Joy Ride versions of Bell's helmets are nearly identical in design to their non-Joy Ride men's counterparts, but with a slightly different sizing and colorways.

 Bell has also equipped the Hela Joy Ride MIPS with the MIPS rotational impact protection system for enhanced protection in the event of an oblique impact.
 The MIPS system in the Hela Joy Ride is a thin layer of plastic that works as a slip-plane and sits between the EPS foam of the main body of the helmet and the pads which touch your head.
 In this helmet, the MIPS moves quite freely and feels like it would function quite well in the event of a crash.

 The overall fit and comfort of the Hela Joy Ride is quite good.
 The shell of the helmet has a deeper fit to provide more coverage by the temples and back of the head, and it has a good shape that seems like it should work with most head shapes.

 Bell's Float Fit size adjustment system on the back of the helmet has a dial that allows the helmet's fit to be tightened or loosen evenly from both sides.
 This size adjustment system can also be moved up and down on a small ladder within the helmet to further dial in the fit.
 The chin strap system is relatively basic, but functional, with a plastic strap splitter that holds the straps flat under the ear.